Updated by: Camryn Keeble on January 11, 2023

 • Working near or with insulation

-When installing or repairing pipes, the plumber or pipefitter likely handled asbestos compounds or disturbed asbestos asbestos used during installation or a previous repair.
+When installing or repairing pipes, the plumber or pipefitter likely handled asbestos compounds or disturbed asbestos used during installation or a previous repair.

 Impact of Asbestos in Plumbing on Workforce

-Asbestos in plumbing materials and elements has led to severe health risks for anyone in this field.
+Asbestos in plumbing materials and components has led to severe health risks for anyone in this field.
 Plumbers and pipefitters are at high-risk for developing asbestos diseases.
 There are many types of cancer and other severe health issues caused by exposure to asbestos.

 Numerous studies have either focused on plumbers developing mesothelioma or discussed the risks associated with the profession.

-One study examined asbestos-related diseases in 153 plumbers and pipefitters who worked in building construction.
+One study examined asbestos-related diseases in 153 plumbers and pipefitters who worked in construction.
 Researchers found that thickening on either side of the pleural space was a common occurrence among the group.
 This effect, which is a common symptom of pleural mesothelioma, accounted for 18% of the plumbers and pipefitters in the study.

-Pleural mesothelioma, the most common type of mesothelioma, forms in the thin membrane between the lung cavity and chest wall called the pleura.
+Pleural mesothelioma, the most common type of mesothelioma, forms in the thin membrane between the lungs and chest wall called the pleura.
 The pleura consists of two sides, or tissue walls made up of cells.
 When pleural mesothelioma forms, a common side effect is thickening along one or both of the pleural cavity walls.

 This study is not the only scientific research connecting plumbing and pipefitting to mesothelioma: